pairinteraction/pairinteraction/docs/contribute/architecture.rst

 Control Flow
 ------------

-Calculations with the pairinteraction software typically involve three steps that we describe in the following.
+Calculations with the PairInteraction software typically involve three steps that we describe in the following.
 Hereby, the result of one step is used as input for the next step.
 Note that, regardless of whether you use the Python library or the GUI, the steps are always the same and eventually performed by the C++ backend: